ayoubachak/agentbridge/packages/frameworks/react-native/README.md

 - `useAgentBridge()` - Access the bridge instance and connection status
 - `useRegisterComponent(component)` - Register a component with AgentBridge
 - `useRegisterFunction(definition, implementation)` - Register a function with AgentBridge
+- `useAgentFunctionCall(functionName)` - Call a function registered with AgentBridge

 ### HOCs